Discovering Latent Covariance Structures for Multiple Time Series: Experimental evaluations

 \subsection{Real-world time series data}

-\paragraph{Data sets} We tested our algorithm on three different data sets: US stock prices, US housing markets and currency exchanges.
+\textbf{Strongly correlated data sets} We tested our algorithm on three different data sets: US stock prices, US housing markets and currency exchanges.
 These data sets are well-described and publicly accessible~\cite{Hwangb16}.
 The US stock price data set consists of 9 stocks (GE, MSFT, XOM, PFE, C, WMT, INTC, BP, and AIG) containing 129 adjusted closes taken from the second half of 2001.
 The US housing market data set includes the 120-month housing prices of 6 cities (New York, Los Angeles, Chicago, Phoenix, San Diego, San Francisco) from 2004 to 2013.
 The currency data set includes 4 currency exchange rates from US dollar to 4 emerging markets: South African Rand (ZAR), Indonesian Rupiah (IDR), Malaysian Ringgit (MYR), and Russian Rouble (RUB).
-Each currency exchange time series has 132 data points.

-\paragraph{Compare to multi-task~\glspl*{gp}} We compare multi-task GP models including `Spike and Slab' model \cite{spike_lab} and GP regression network (GPRN)~\cite{gprn_wilson12icml,nguyen13b_gprn}.
-Root mean square error (RMSE) and Mean Negative Log Likelihood (MNLP)~\cite{MNLP-Lazaro-Gredilla} are the used evaluation metrics in all data sets.
-The result in Table~\ref{tab:rmse} and Figure~\ref{fig:rmse_column} indicates that our methods significantly outperform these models.
-Handling real-world time series is a difficult task for these two models since the used kernels are not expressive enough (smoothing only).
-The expressiveness of compositional kernels plays crucial roles to fit complex data.
-Both~\acrshort*{lgp} and~\acrshort*{lkm} are leveraged by using compositional kernels where best structures are searched.
-Spike and Slab and GPRN models perform better than ABCD and R-ABCD in the currency data set where it contains highly volatile data.
-Although our models share some computational procedures with ABCD and R-ABCD, our models are more robust to handle different types of time series data.

-\paragraph{Comparison of kernel composition approaches} We ran~\acrshort*{abcd} on individual time series then aggregated the results to compare with our models.
-On these data sets, our models outperform ABCD which is known as one of the state-of-the-art GP-based regression methods on univariate time series.
-It proves that our belief about the correlations among multiple time series is plausible.

-To verify the ability of our models with the search algorithm for even a single time series, we test~\acrshort*{lkm} on airline passenger data~\cite{box}.
-Our method can achieve an adequately good kernel which captures all properties of data stated in~\cite{Rasmussen_GPM} (includes trend and periodicity).
-The details of the found kernel are illustrated in Figure~\ref{fig:single}.
+Each currency exchange time series has 132 data points. \\ \textbf{Heterogeneous data set} We collected time series from various domains into a data set.
+It consists of gold prices, crude oil prices, NASDAQ composite index, and USD index\footnote{Quandl codes respectively are \texttt{WGC/GOLD\_DAILY\_USD}, \texttt{FRED/DCOILBRENTEU}, \texttt{NASDAQOMX/COMP},\texttt{FRED/DTWEXM}} from 2015 July 1$^{\text{st}}$ to 2018 July 1$^{\text{st}}$.
+We call this data set as GONU (\underline{G}old, \underline{O}il, \underline{N}ASDAQ, \underline{U}SD index).
+Each time series has 157 weekly prices or indexes taken from~\citet{quandl}.
+The interactions between this sets of time series are known to be complex.
+For instance, the gold and oil prices might have a negative correlation where one may increase but the other decreases.
+There are many studies in the financial research focusing on these target time series~\cite{financial_1,financial_2}.